 “I’m going to apply what we’re talking about in my own classes,” says Suárez-Sánchez, a master of both the stand-up bass and Baby Bass (a Salsa instrument).

 He doesn’t mean “some day” or even “soon.”
-Suárez-Sánchez completed the introductory Music Ed courses at TC during the summer term, hopped on a plane in mid-August and reported immediately to Sergio Arboleda – where the 2019-20 academic calendar was already underway.
+Suárez-Sánchez completed the introductory music education courses at TC during the summer term, hopped on a plane in mid-August and reported immediately to Sergio Arboleda – where the 2019-20 academic calendar was already underway.
 He will continue his TC studies online between September and June before returning to Morningside Heights classrooms next summer.

 In fact, even earlier, the Sergio Arboleda students received their first long distance lesson this summer when their professor live-streamed a virtual tour of the TC campus from New York, including cameo appearances by his music ed classmates and faculty.